Week In Review: Rep. Clark To Sit Out Inauguration, Beacon Hill Priorities

 Support the news

-Sen. Elizabeth Warren confirmed her re-election bid as battle lines were drawn on Capitol Hill.
-President Obama met with Congressional Democrats, including Massachusetts Rep. Katherine Clark, who is sitting out the presidential inauguration later this month.
+First, Sen. Elizabeth Warren confirmed her re-election bid as battle lines were drawn on Capitol Hill.
+Also this week, President Obama met with Congressional Democrats, including Massachusetts Rep. Katherine Clark, who is sitting out the presidential inauguration later this month.
 And state lawmakers laid out their agendas when they were sworn in this week.

 Renee Loth, editor of Architecture Boston magazine, columnist for The Boston Globe, and a contributor to WBUR's Cognoscenti.
 She tweets @ReneeLoth